-The notion that wildlife could come so close to you that you would have to beat it with a stick might be a deal breaker for some but I loved the idea.
-Not that I wanted to thump a primate mind you, I just loved watching them up close.
+The notion that wildlife could come so close to you that you would have to beat it with a stick might be a deal-breaker for some but I loved the idea.
+Not that I wanted to thump a primate mind you, I just loved being so close.

-As it turned out, it only took five minutes before two two adult vervet monkeys groomed each other while a baby played with one of their tails less than 15-feet away from my room.
+It only took five minutes before two two adult vervet monkeys groomed each other 15 feet away from my room.
 In less habituated areas, they would have run when I approached.

-Amboseli National Park is the place to go if you want to see large herds of elephants in Kenya.
+Amboseli National Park is one of the best destinations if you want to see large herds of elephants in Kenya.
 Of course, there are plenty of other animals too but, here, the elephants are the heroes.

-The area is not exclusively marshes, however, quite the opposite, and that’s what makes it so special.
+The area is not exclusively marshes, however.
 In a relatively small radius, there are a variety of distinct landscapes.
-From dry, cracked riverbeds and fields of tall grasses to a phenomenal acacia forest that could easily pass for the set of Jurassic Park and a lot of flat open plains that kiss the horizon.
+From dry, cracked riverbeds, fields of tall grasses, and phenomenal acacia forest that could easily pass for the set of Jurassic Park to flat open plains that kiss the horizon.
 In the esteemed words of my friend Paula, it was “awesome sauce.”